everythingspirals/Kaleidoscope/docs/client_vs_server.md

 1. Not Scalable - If the dataset increases to a size that is impractical to download to the client, this approach will no longer be applicable.

-2. No seperation of concerns - Storing the business logic as a library